ramaiyer10990/pdsnd_github/README.md

 This repo contains the source code of the bikeshare rental project that will be used throughout the course.

+### Importing essential packages
+import time
+import pandas as pd
+import numpy as np
+import json

+### Checklists
+Handle the user input as not in a case sensitive way using lower() Display the raw data.
+It would be nice to check for the boundary conditions like i+5 is less than the length(df)

 ### Files used
 new_york_city.csv;
 washington.csv;